gawel/irc3_plugins/botui/README.rst

 If the default free-policy is used everyone can run the commands, but it isn't recommended.
 So your IRC-bot isn't banned or kicked out for various reasons.
-To be able to run a command in the plugin the user need to have "admin" or "all_permissions" set in the config section for mask-based policy.
+To be able to run a command in the plugin the user need to have "admin", "operator" or "all_permissions" set in the config section for mask-based policy.

 =================
 Existing commands
 =================
-* join - Tell the bot to join a channel
+* join - Tell the bot to join a channel.
+Requires "operator".
-* part - Tell the bot to leave the current channel or a specific channel
+* part - Tell the bot to leave the current channel or a specific channel.
+Requires "operator".
-* quit - Tell the bot to quit and shutdown
+* quit - Tell the bot to quit and shutdown.
+Requires "admin".
+* nick - Change the nickname.
+Requires "admin".
+* mode - Change user mode.
+Requires "operator".
+* msg - Tell the bot to send a message.
+Useful when you want to authenticate with NickServ.
+Notice that the command will be seen in plain text in the channel so don't send sensitive information in the channel.

 ===============
 On-invite event